-Analysis | The vaccine arrives just as the United States hits a grim new coronavirus milestone
+Analysis | The vaccine arrives as the U.S. is poised to hit a grim new coronavirus milestone

 Back in March, both of these things would have seemed quite unlikely.
 It would have been hard to believe that an effective vaccine for the virus could be deployed so quickly, but existing explorations of a new development technology dramatically shortened the time frame.
 It would similarly have been baffling to think that, with Americans attuned to the risks posed by the virus, hundreds of thousands of people might succumb to it.
 Yet here we are.

 The reason for the latter, of course, is that the virus has been allowed to spread without control for more than three months now.
-While the initial surge was effectively contained by the middle of April and a second surge had waned by July, the surge that began on Sept.
+Though the initial surge was effectively contained by the middle of April and a second surge had waned by July, the surge that began on Sept.
 12 has simply continued to grow.

 We generally look at seven-day averages of new cases and new deaths, evening out fluctuations in reporting on a day-to-day basis.
 Over the past month, states have set 173 new highs in the average number of new cases on a given day and 71 new highs in the average number of new deaths.
 Since the surge began in mid-September, states have set 400 new case-average highs and 134 new death-average highs.